aslagle/reactive-table/CHILD_TABLE_README.md

 #### Custom Expand Button Template

-First `expandButton` must be set to true, and if you are using a Template, we will automatically pass in to the template data two helper functions
+First `expandButton` must be set to true, and if you are using a Template, we will automatically pass in to the template data two helper functions, please note the underscore prefix to avoid collisions.
+In fact the *\_.extend* I use to add these helpers prioritizes your data first, so you can override these completely.

-- `expandChildren` - show the child / sub table
+- `_expandChildren` - show the child / sub table
-- `collapseChildren` - hide the above
+- `_collapseChildren` - hide the above

 For example I can pass in my own template: